You have no items in your cart.

 7 things to think about when choosing a university

-I went through the application process a few years ago and understand how tough and stressful it can be.
+I went through the application process a few years ago and understood how tough and stressful it can be.
 So here are some tips to help the aspiring university student make the right decision

-1. Take your time: Choosing the right university is important.
+Choosing the right university is essential.
 Remember you will be studying there for, most likely, three years.
 Don’t leave the process to the last minute.
-Deciding where you want to study can be tough, so give yourself the luxury of time to think it over.
-It may be worth thinking about this as early as Year 9 or 10.
+Deciding where you want to learn can be challenging, so give yourself time to think it over.
+It may be worth considering this as early as Year 9 or 10.
 Click here to read a blog about achieving your goals by starting with the end in mind.

 Make sure you research your potential universities thoroughly.
-University websites usually contain a lot of detail about the institution and its history and values.
-You can also read the university’s prospectus online or order one to arrive by post.
-Some universities will require that you apply earlier than the usual deadline, other universities operate a collegiate system and expect you to choose a college when applying.
-Some universities expect you to take an additional entrance exam before being accepted on the course.
-Remember that the more you know about your potential university, the more confident you will be that you are making the right choice.
+Their websites usually contain a lot of detail about the institution and its history and values.
+You can also read their prospectus online or order one to arrive by post.
+Some universities will require that you apply earlier than the usual deadline; others operate a collegiate system and expect you to choose a college when using.
+Some of them hope you take an additional entrance exam before being accepted.
+Remember that the more you know, the more confident you will be that you are making the right choice.
 Get more tips from a recent graduate by reading our blog here.

-There are usually hundreds of societies in each university and some universities have world-renowned facilities to support these activities eg. Sports at Loughborough University.
-You won’t be spending all your time studying so if there’s an activity that you enjoy and want to continue at university, it may be worth looking into the university that will support you with this.
-If you don’t have an extra-curricular that you are particularly interested in, it may be worth looking at the university list of societies to have a think about the kinds of activities that you would want to take part in, in your free time.
+There are usually hundreds of societies in each university, and some universities have world-renowned facilities to support these activities, e.g. Sports at Loughborough University.
+You won’t be spending all your time studying, so if you enjoy an activity and want to continue at university, it may be worth looking into the school that will support you with this.
+Suppose you don’t have an extracurricular that you are particularly interested in.
+In that case, it may be worth looking at the university’s list of societies to consider the activities you want to participate in in your free time.

-Some universities have really good exchange programmes where you can study abroad as part of your course.
-Some universities have an excellent careers fair and a career centre to support you with getting internships and finding a graduate job.
-Some universities have really good bursaries which could reduce the cost of your course.
-Others allow you to take credits as part of your degree so you can study Biology and take some credits in Music (if that’s the sort of thing you’re looking for!).
-Wherever you choose to study, make sure that you look into any other added benefits as this will really help with your decision making.
+Some universities have good exchange programmes where you can study abroad as part of your course.
+Some schools have an excellent career fair and a career centre to support you with getting internships and finding a graduate job.
+Others have suitable bursaries, which could reduce the cost of your course.
+Others allow you to take credits as part of your degree so you can study Biology and take some credits in Music (if that’s what you’re looking for!).
+Wherever you choose to study, make sure that you look into any other added benefits, as this will help with your decision-making.